cobi-bike/DevKit/README.md

 ### Step 3: Testing

-COBI Modules (as you know: a fancy name for Web Apps with COBI.js) can be viewed by modern web browsers.
-However, in order to receive data via COBI.js we need an input data source – currently there are two options:
+Now that you have supercharged your WebApp, you can test your module either in the Chrome browser on your machine or directly in the COBI iOS App on your bike.

+#### Browser testing

+Just install the [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno), open up the Developer Tools (⌘ + Option + i / Ctrl + Shift + j) and select the »COBI« tab.
+To get the best experience, switch on the phone mode in the upper left corner and rotate the device to landscape.
-1. Test in the browser: Install our [COBI DevKit Chrome Extension](https://chrome.google.com/webstore/detail/cobi-devkit-simulator/hpdhkapigojggienmiejhblkhenjdbno) and test in the browser with simulated data sources.
-To simulate riding & fitness data you can play back one of our sample cobitrack or GPX files.
+To simulate riding and fitness data you can play back one of our [sample cobitrack or GPX files](https://github.com/cobi-bike/DevKit-Simulator/tree/master/tracks).

-2. Test on the bike/eBike: Enter the URL to your COBI module in our iOS app and take a testride on your bike.
-Requires registration as a developer on [my.cobi.bike](https://my.cobi.bike) and a [COBI system](https://get.cobi.bike) on your bike (Developer Editions can be ordered from [my.cobi.bike](https://my.cobi.bike)).
+#### On-bike testing

+You need to be a registered COBI developer to test modules on your bike.
+Go to [my.cobi.bike](https://dev-my.cobi.bike/developer) to get started.
+If you don't own a COBI yet, get one with a special developer discount at [get.cobi.bike/developer](https://get.cobi.bike/developer/).

+Ready?
+Then open up the COBI App on your iPhone and open the edit modules screen.
+As COBI developer you can now choose out of a number of DevKit based example modules and integrate your own by adding the »My Module« module.

+When you open »My Module« on the home screen or the dashboard, you can enter the URL of your module (it can be hosted wherever you want, but we have some suggestions below).
+When you press »Open module« your module is loaded and hooked up to the COBI App.
+Now you can easily test your idea on your 🚲.

-## Play ping-pong with the COBI App 🏓
+## 🏓 Play ping-pong with the COBI App

 Take advantage of interfaces to the native COBI app to save yourself a lot of work.